 Started by Jstaniek 21:35, 27 November 2011 (UTC)

-Configuration requirements define entities of the program(s) that are configurable.
+This page defines requirements for supporting entities of the program(s) that are configurable.

 Levels of configuration

 Three can be at least three levels of configuration defined:

 - Application level (per user)

 - Defaults come from Application defaults and project template defaults

 - User Project level